rawlingsj/wolfictl/docs/cmd/wolfictl_lint.md

 ### Options

 ```
   -h, --help                    help for lint
   -l, --list                    prints the all of available rules and exits
+      --skip-rule stringArray   list of rules to skip
   -v, --verbose                 verbose output
 ```

 ### SEE ALSO